 Join with hundreds of other donors who share our belief that regardless of the financial limitations of those in need, their unique talents can be strengthened at the Y. Your donation provides endless opportunities to all in our community by providing financial assistance to all ages.
 All donations stay in our community and are fully deductible as a charitable contribution.
 The Door County YMCA is recognized as a 501(c)(3) charitable organization.

-For the past 31 years, from exercise to education, from preschool to preventative health, the Door County YMCA has been more than a place - we are a cause dedicated to: Youth Development, Healthy Living and Social Responsibility.
-Our Annual Campaign helps to make the YMCA accessible to everyone by providing financial assistance to more than 1,800 individuals who otherwise could not afford a membership.
+For the past 31 years, from exercise to education, from preschool to preventative health, the Door County YMCA has been more than a fitness center - we are a cause dedicated to: Youth Development, Healthy Living and Social Responsibility.
+Our Annual Campaign helps to make the YMCA accessible to everyone by providing financial assistance to more than 1,100 individuals who otherwise could not afford a membership.
 Your generous financial gifts will continue to strengthen Door County and make the Y so much more through great programs like LIVESTRONG, Summer Foods, and English Language Learner Classes.

 Your committment to help build a permanent endowment for the YMCA is the strongest statement of support to the mission of the Y that you could make and will preserve the future of the YMCA in our community for generations to come.
 Income from the Door County YMCA Endowment Fund supports essential operations and programs at the YMCA each year and for generations to come.
 An endowment gift, given today or through your estate, is invested for both growth and income.